 When was the resume first created?

 The resume’s origin traces back to Leonardo Da Vinci in 1482.
-He sent a letter to the regent of Milan Ludovico Sforza seeking a job which is the first official resume on record.
-At first, used as a letter of introduction, the resume is now a key part of the recruitment process.
+He sent a letter to the regent of Milan seeking a job.
+This is the first official resume on record.
+At first, used as a letter of introduction, the resume is a key part of the recruitment process.
+VHS resumes were used in the 1980s.

 There is written proof that Da Vinci listed his abilities and stated his suitability for an engineering job.
 It is even thought he hired someone to write it so it would look professional and land him the job.
 He didn’t get it.
 But, he may have created a trend in recruitment that continues to this day.